I:02:01 General Personnel Policy

 IX.
 RECORDS AND REPORTING REQUIREMENTS

-The President shall maintain full and complete records on all personnel, including all appointments, compensation, change of status, and termination as specified in TBR Guideline G-070 Disposal of Records.
+The President shall maintain full and complete records on all personnel, including all appointments, compensation, change of status, and termination as specified in TBR Guideline G-070 Records Retention and Disposal of Records.

 X. MOVING ALLOWANCE